 The Pandemic's Impact on Farm and Land Real Estate

-We recently interviewed realtor from southern Pennsylvania, Martin Heaps with Howard Hanna.
+We recently interviewed a realtor from southern Pennsylvania, Martin Heaps with Howard Hanna.
 During the interview, Martin shared his perspectives on the pandemic’s impact on farm and land real estate.
-Listen to the full podcast episode with Martin here.

 Let’s get started by having you tell us a little about your business.
 How did you end up in real estate?

 Well, it was somewhat by accident.
 I was in the dairy business.
 I had a dairy farm.
 We had cattle and I was into purebreds.
 I thought it would be a good idea to go to auctioneering school to sell purebred cattle.
 So I jumped on a plane and I went to Reppert School of Auctioneering in Decatur, Indiana.
 When I was there in class, they suggested that we go back to our home states and get a real estate license to complement the auctioneering business.

 It was sort of coincidence, and after I got home, a broker approached me.
 I guess he saw something in me.
 He suggested that I get a real estate license and go to work for his company and specialize in farm and land sales, because a lot of realtors don't specialize in that.
 They're afraid of it.
 That was 35 years ago.

 I took his advice and I went to class and then went to work with him part-time, because I was still milking a herd of cows.
 After a brief period of time, I thought, "Well, you know what?
 This is working out pretty good," so we dispersed the herd and I went full-time real estate with him, specializing in farm sales.

 My very first sale, back 35 years ago, was a 104-acre farm with a stone house on it.
 I got a taste of farm sales quickly.
 Then I continued on, and I obtained my broker’s license throughout the years.
 I was doing auctions, too.
 I've sold real estate at auction, although not so much now.